FRAP - Firefighting Residency Apprenticeship Program

-As a requirement for acceptance into the program, applications will be forwarded to our program partners at the Delta Kananaskis Lodge to obtain employment and residency within Kananaskis for the duration of the program.
+As a requirement for acceptance into the program, applications will be forwarded to our program partners at the Pomeroy Kananaskis Mountain Lodge to obtain employment and residency within Kananaskis for the duration of the program.
 (Employment & residency are a mandatory requirement for participation in the program).
 When completing your application, simply indicate on page 2 which areas within the hotel are of interest to you or that you may have experience or skills in.
 As part of your employment with Delta, you’ll be partnered up in staff accommodations with another member of our program.
 You will also have access to the great programs and amenities available to Delta staff including: discounts at Marriot properties and discounts on experience packages like sky diving, skiing, rafting, caving and more!

 Take the next step to start your fire service career!

 Fill out our application form and return it by January 31st 2018